-- An autoimmune disease (for example, lupus and scleroderma), - A weakened immune system (for example, currently taking drugs that weaken the body's natural resistance to disease), - Planned chemotherapy following breast implant placement, - Planned radiation therapy to the breast following breast implant placement, - History of radiation therapy to the breast - Conditions or medications that interfere with wound healing and/ or blood clotting, - Reduced blood supply to breast tissue, - Clinical diagnosis of depression or other mental health disorders, including body dysmorphic disorder and eating disorders.
+- An autoimmune disease. - A weakened immune system (for example, currently taking drugs that weaken the body's natural resistance to disease), - Conditions that interfere with wound healing and/or blood clotting, - Reduced blood supply to breast tissue, - Chemotherapy or radiation to the breast following implantation - Clinical diagnosis of depression or other mental health disorders, including body dysmorphic disorder and eating disorders.
 If you have been diagnosed with or treated for depression, an anxiety disorder, or another mental health condition, you should wait until your condition has resolved or stabilized before having breast implant surgery.
 Discuss any history of mental health disorders with your doctor(s) prior to surgery.